Return to the Tarje Grover Family Website Home Page

 p.
 13-14

-Elling Eielsen, who came from Norway to Fox River in 1839, immediately began holding meetings there and a meeting house was erected that year.
+Elling Eielsen, who came from Norway to Fox River in 1839, started holding meetings and erected a meeting house that year.
 This was the first Norwegian meeting house in America.
 It was later used as a church.
-The aforementioned was urged by some of his friends to get ordained as a priest.
-The ordination was conducted by F. A. Hoffman, D.D., a German Lutheran priest at Duncan's Grove (at Chicago) on the 3rd October 1843.
+Eielsen was encouraged to seek ordination as a pastor.
+The ordination was conducted by F. A. Hoffman, D.D., a German Lutheran pastor at Duncan's Grove on October 3, 1843.
 However, Elling preferred to be seen as a lay preacher, which actually he was - in the mode of Hans Nilsen Hauge.
-He was a zealous and skilled preacher - and was nearly always on the road - with his axe, compass, coffee pot, rain clothes etc. Many a night he slept under open skies, often surrounded by Indians, to whom he was a good friend.
-He visited many a lonely Norwegian with the Word, and he took part in many a battle (in the clerical sense) and was an example during his long efforts in the Norwegian settlements in America.
-He was born in Voss the 19th September 1804 and died in Chicago, Ill. in 1883.
+He was passionate and talented, and traveled constantly with his axe, compass, coffee pot, rain clothes etc. He spent many nights sleeping under the skies, often with Indians who found him to be a good friend.
+Eielsen shared the gospel with many lonely Norwegian pioneers and set a good example during his long service to the Norwegian settlements in America.
+He was born in Voss on September 19, 1804 and died in Chicago, Ill. in 1883.

 Display the Site Index in this Window The Story of the Grover's Emigration Top of Page